 BIG Open Innovation Voucher scheme FAQs

-The BIG Open Innovation Voucher scheme aims to provide opportunities for SMEs, start-ups and third sector organisations to collaborate with local universities to innovate, tackle business challenges and develop new opportunities.
-The voucher is designed to unlock access to the knowledge, talent and facilities within the BIG university partnership.
+The BIG Open Innovation Voucher scheme aims to provide opportunities for SMEs, start-ups and third sector organisations to collaborate with local universities and colleges to innovate, tackle business challenges and develop new opportunities.
+The voucher is designed to unlock access to the knowledge, talent and facilities within the BIG partnership.

-By teaming up with a local university, participating organisations can improve and develop their innovation capabilities to create new products, services, and business models to help them flourish and grow.
-The scheme is also designed to facilitate long term collaboration with universities stimulating R&D investment, access to new networks and supply chains and creating new employment opportunities for the region.
+By teaming up with a local university or college, participating organisations can improve and develop their innovation capabilities to create new products, services, and business models to help them flourish and grow.
+The scheme is also designed to facilitate long term collaboration with universities and colleges stimulating R&D investment, access to new networks and supply chains and creating new employment opportunities for the region.